 Wine Festivals in Austria

-Austria has many wine regions, that are worth a visit.
-We enjoyed wine and gourmet festivals in some of them.
+Austria has many Wine Regionsthat are worth a visit.
+We visited wine and gourmet festivals in some of them.

 The Genussmeile in Gumpoldskirchen

-A wine event that we really like is the Gourmet Mile in Gumpoldskirchen on the edge of the Vienna Woods.
-Gumpoldskirchen is a municipality in the middle of the Thermenregion Wine Region.
-It takes place every year on the first two weekends in September.
-A walk along Vienna's first water pipe hiking trail from Bad Vöslau via Gumpoldskirchen to Mödling is a pleasurable experience that is second to none.
-During the festival wine lovers can hike through the vineyards and taste wine, storm (fresh wine) and must along the way.
-There are also regional specialties to taste at numerous stands.
+A wine festival in Austriathat we like very much is the Gourmet mile in Gumpoldskirchen on the edge of the Wienerwald.
+Gumpoldskirchen is a municipality in the middle of the Thermenregion wine region.
+The 1 offers the luxury mile that takes place every year on the first two weekends in September.
+Vienna's water pipe hiking trail from Bad Vöslau via Gumpoldskirchen to Mödling is a pleasure experience that is second to none.
+Then wine lovers can wander through the vineyards and taste wine, storm and cider along the way.
+There are numerous stalls to taste regional specialties.